rydmike/flex_color_scheme/README.md

 # FlexColorScheme

-Use **FlexColorScheme** to make beautiful color scheme based Flutter themes, primary surface color surface blends.
-The themes are based on the same concept as Flutter's ColorScheme based themes, but with many additional useful and convenient features.
+Use **FlexColorScheme** to make beautiful color scheme based Flutter themes, with optional primary color surface blends.
+The themes are based on the same concept as Flutter's ColorScheme based themes, but with many additional features.

 When you color theme a Flutter application, all built in widgets use the colors of your color scheme in your theme.
 At least in theory, and it is almost so if you defined your Flutter ThemeData the correct way.
-FlexColorScheme ensures that all Flutter SDK widgets gets themed as intended by the used color scheme or custom colors you provide, and you get access to large number of predefined color schemes.
+FlexColorScheme goes the extra step to ensure that all Flutter SDK widgets gets themed as intended by the built-in color scheme, or custom colors you provide.

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/00-new-main-image.gif?raw=true" alt="main_image"/>

 You can also opt in on using pre-made opinionated widget sub-themes.
-By using them you can globally adjust the border radius on all widgets, so they use the same themed border radius.
-Current Flutter SDK widgets are based on the Material 2 standard and use 4dp corner radius as default on most built-in widgets corners.
+By opting in, you can for example adjust the border radius on all widgets with a single property to set the same themed border radius.
+Current Flutter SDK widgets are based on the Material 2 standard, and use 4dp corner radius as default on most built-in widgets corners.

-When you opt in on sub-themes, the border radius on widgets default to the new rounded corners as specified by the
+When you opt in on the sub-themes, the border radius on widgets default to the new rounded corners as specified by the
 [Material 3 guide](https://m3.material.io/), where the
 rounding varies by widget type.
 You can stick with this, or set global radius to a value you prefer.
-You can also easily set themed border radius per widget to override the global value in just a few cases, via simple property values per widget, without using verbose custom sub-theme definitions with Shape definitions.
+You can also easily set themed border radius per widget to override the global value in just a few cases, via simple property values per widget, without using verbose custom sub-theme Shape definitions.

 # Version 4 Notice

 This readme is still mainly the version 3 documentation.
-Depending on when and where you read it, e.g. on GitHub or as a dev release v4.0.0-dev on pub.dev, it may contain some updated elements.
+Depending on when and where you read it, e.g. on GitHub or as a dev release v4.0.0-dev.x on pub.dev, it may contain some updated elements.
 The documentation will not be complete until v4.0.0 stable is released.
-The current hold point for going stable is the completion of the updated documentation, and some minor TODOs for the examples.
-It is very unlikely that there will be any major API changes from the dev releases to stable version, unless some major issues are discovered before the stable v4 release.
+The current hold point for going stable is the completion of the updated documentation.
+It is very unlikely that there will be any major API changes from the dev releases to stable version, unless some major issues are discovered before stable v4 release.

 ## What is new in version 4?